top of page

 Membership

 Membership is free and open to anyone who wishes to join in helping to make a difference in our cities.
-The FCCN is coordinated by Dr Robert Rogerson at the Institute for Future Cities, University of Strathclyde to whom membership inquiries can be made - use the link below.
+The Network is coordinated by Professor Bob Giddings, Northumbria University, UK to whom membership inquiries can be made - use the link below.

-Members are encouraged to share their work and thoughts with the network, and will have opportunities to connect with others as part of FCCN.
+Members are encouraged to share their work and thoughts with the network, and have opportunities to connect with others as part of the Network.

 Our story